-IFS is happy to collaborate with the Asian/Pacific American Student Services to present this film!
-Yuri Kochiyama was a Japanese American woman who lived in Harlem for more than 40 years and had a long history of activism on a wide range of issues.
-Through extensive interviews with family and friends, archival footage, music and photographs, Yuri Kochiyama chronicles this remarkable woman’s contribution to social change through some of the most significant events of the 20th century.
+IFS is happy to collaborate with the Asian Pacific American Student Services to present this film!
+Yuri Kochiyama was a Japanese American woman who lived in Harlem for more than 40 years and had a long history of activism.
+Through extensive interviews with family and friends, archival footage, music and photographs, Yuri Kochiyama chronicles this remarkable woman’s contribution to social change.
 Please join us after the screening for a panel discussion led by Dr. Michelle Low and Dr. Travis Boyce.

 - February 28 @ 7 PM (Animated, Live-Action)

 - March 1 @ 7 PM (Live-Action, Animated)

 These are short films that have been nominated for an Academy Award for either Best Short Live Action or Best Short Animated Film of 2018.
 A perennial hit with audiences around the country and the world, don’t miss this year’s selection of shorts.
 The Academy Awards take place Sunday, March 4th.

 IFS is proud to screen this film written and directed by UNC film instructor Emilie Upczak.
 After the death of her father, Zhenzhen hires a smuggler to take her to the Caribbean island where she gets her a job at a restaurant.
 When the smuggler demands more cash, the delicate beauty is forced into a compromising position.
 IFS is honored to have Emilie Upczak join us after the film to discuss her work.